By Michael Turbyfill

 Winchester engineers spent years perfecting and refining round shot for shotgun ammunition.
 Round shot patterns tightly, produces few “flyers” and generally results in consistent patterns.

-HEX Shot took traditional round shot to the next level.
+HEX Shot took the traditional round shot to the next level.
 HEX Shot “stacks” inside the shell allowing up to 15 percent more pellets to fit in the space normally occupied by 1¼ oz.
 The cube-shaped pellets hit waterfowl like high-velocity, tumbling bricks.
 The edges on each pellet produce wider wound channels, creating more trauma on the duck or goose.

 Combined with the innovative Diamond Cut Wad, HEX Shot pellets pattern uniformly and respond well to choke tubes, meaning more successful hunts for waterfowl hunters who choose Blind Side.